Lifeline Application Rejected? 6 Reasons & How to Fix It

 1. Wrong or Outdated Paperwork

-The number one reason for a free government tablet rejected notice is that the paperwork isn’t quite right.
+The number one reason for a Lifeline documentation error is that the paperwork isn’t quite right.
 The system is very picky.
 Your proof needs to show:

 The fix: Go to your state’s SNAP or Medicaid portal and download your latest award letter.
 A plastic EBT card usually won’t work because it doesn’t show a date.
 If you are applying based on what you earn, one paycheck isn’t enough: you need three months of stubs or your 2025 tax return.
 Check our documents needed for a free government tablet guide for the full list.